diegourban/machine_learning-sandbox/README.md

-# Machine Learning with Python and Scikit-Learn
+# Machine Learning Sandbox with Python and Scikit-Learn

 ## Requirements
 * Python + pip